What Are Integral Features for Capital Allowances?

 The Annual Investment Allowance (AIA) gives 100% relief on most plant and machinery expenditure up to £1,000,000 per year.
 Integral features qualify for the AIA, but there is a catch.

-If you install new integral features into an existing property you already own, those new features are new and unused.
-They qualify for the AIA, provided you have not already used your £1,000,000 annual limit on other plant and machinery.
+If you install new integral features into an existing property you already own, those new features qualify for the AIA directly, provided you have not already used your £1,000,000 annual limit on other plant and machinery.

 Full expensing (the 100% first year relief available to limited companies on most main rate plant and machinery) does not apply to integral features.
 Integral features are special rate pool expenditure, not main rate.
 So full expensing is not available for them.